kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ### 2.2 - Account Discovery: Domain Account [**T1087.002**](https://attack.mitre.org/techniques/T1087/002/)

-FIN6 used AdFind to check for person objects on Active Directory, and output the results to a text file.
+FIN6 employed AdFind to search for person objects in Active Directory and saved the results to a text file.

 ```ps
 PS > adfind.exe -f "objectcategory=person" > ad_users.txt
 ```

-After running the command, we can view the contents of the output file with the `type` command:
+Once the command has been executed, you can view the contents of the output file using the `type` command.

 ```ps
 PS > type ad_users.txt
 ```

-We can use `Get-Content` `Select-String` to filter-out all of the user accounts.
+After obtaining the output file, you can use `Get-Content` in combination with `Select-String` in PowerShell to filter out and display only the user accounts from the results.

 ```ps
 PS > Get-Content ad_users.txt | Select-String "dn:CN="